mxcl/bs/README.md

 Alpha Quality
 =============
-The test-suite probably has holes, and some features are not implemented, but we’re using it for our projects, so you may like to also.
+The test-suite has holes, and some features are not implemented, but we’re using it for our projects, so you may like to also.

 Bugs
 ====